 At the heart of the Harvest Fair is the Grand Tasting Pavilion (age 21 and older), which lets guests sample award-winning varietals from the year's Professional Wine Competition and savor innovative cuisine from the year's Professional Food Competition.
 These all-inclusive tastings (5 p.m. to 8 p.m.
 Friday and 1 p.m. to 4 p.m.
 Saturday and Sunday) also include craft beer and cider producers.

-If you just want to wander around without sampling all that food and wine, you can enter the grounds for just $5 per day.
+If you just want to wander around without sampling all that food and wine, you can enter the grounds for just a low fee (ticket prices available in August 2018).
 There’s plenty to see, with events running 4 p.m. to 9 p.m.
 Friday and 11 a.m. to 5 p.m.
 Saturday and Sunday.
 Your gate admission also includes entry into the Wine Country Marketplace, where you can sit in on a wine tasting seminar and even purchase gold medal wines to take home.

 The Marketplace will remain open after Fair closing on Sunday and for a limited time on Monday for a Wine Clearance Blow-Out Sale.
-All wines in the store will be marked down 20%.
-Fair patrons that purchased wine during the three day event will be given a customer appreciation coupon to save an additional 10% off any clearance sale purchases.
+All wines in the store will be marked down 20 percent.
+Fair patrons that purchased wine during the three day event will be given a customer appreciation coupon to save an additional 10 percent off any clearance sale purchases.

 Stock up for the home, too!
 The marketplace is a wonderland for browsing and buying hand-crafted local products and unique wares, such as jewelry, clothing, soap and olive oil.